-So recently a few awesome PF bloggers (Blonde on a Budget, Budget & the Beach, Debt Perception, Give Me Back My Five Bucks, Making Sense of Cents, Plunged in Debt, Tales from the Trenches) have participated in this getting to know the blogger behind the blog survey, and I thought I would join in the fun too.
+So recently a few awesome PF bloggers (Budget & the Beach, Debt Perception, Give Me Back My Five Bucks, Making Sense of Cents, Plunged in Debt, Tales from the Trenches) have participated in this getting to know the blogger behind the blog survey, and I thought I would join in the fun too.

 This is sort of the only time I’ve really delved into why I started up this personal finance blog, but if you also want to find out some random things about me, I’ve got a whole post about that too right here.
 Ok, let’s begin shall we?

 1. How did you come up with your original blog name Mo’ Money Mo’ Houses?

 My last name is Moorhouse and my old roommate and I had a thing for 90’s rap (Mo’ Money Mo’ Problems).
 Hence, Mo’ Money Mo’ Houses was born.